Wednesday Bible Study

 Closing thought: When we realize our sin, let’s place ourselves fully at the mercy of God and set aside any justification for our actions.

-More Wednesday Bible Studies:
+More from Series: Wednesday Bible Study

 View as: